devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 }
 ```

-# Discussion about terraformstatefile :
+## Terraform statefile :
+* Terraform must store state about your managed infrastructure and configuration.
+This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
+This state is stored by default in a local file named "terraform.tfstate", but it can also be stored remotely, which works better in a team environment.

-# Terraform Registry
+## Terraform Registry
 * Terraform registry is a place where you can find the predefined modules(terrafrom scripts).
 ![preview](../images/tf14.png)

 * For module document [REFER HERE](https://www.terraform.io/docs/configuration/modules.html) and for the syntax of the terraform module [REFER HERE](https://www.terraform.io/docs/modules/index.html)